JamesKirchenwiitz/Enhanced_Detection_Relocation/README.md

 A starting earthquake catalog with phase picks for your area of interest Continuous waveform data from at least 3 nearby stations A local 1-D velocity model for absolute location and HypoDD

-See the paper's Data Collection and Workflow Development sections for the specific inputs and parameter choices we used, which are documented in the code as a reference configuration.